posit-dev/positron/extensions/positron-python/CONTRIBUTING.md

 [this page](https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix)
 to install the extension.

-The insiders build of the extension:
+The development build of the extension:

 * Will be replaced with new releases published onto the [VS Code Marketplace](https://marketplace.visualstudio.com/VSCode).
-* Does not get updated with new insider build releases (if you want to test a newer insiders build, uninstall the old version of the extension and then install the new version)
+* Does not get updated with new development builds of the extension (if you want to test a newer development build, uninstall the old version of the extension and then install the new version)
 * Is built everytime a PR is commited into the [`master` branch](https://github.com/Microsoft/vscode-python).